 MOBEYE PROGRAMMING: What if my SMS command is rejected by the device?

-Most of the Mobeye devices can be programmed by simple SMS commands.
-These follow a simple but strict format.
-Even if the format was typed in correctly and sent properly, the Mobeye device can ignore the SMS command.
-Most probably this has to do with the SMS settings in your mobile phone.
-In order to find the reason why your SMS command is rejected, please check the following:
+Most of the Mobeye devices can be programmed using straightforward SMS commands.
+These commands adhere to a simple yet strict format.
+However, even if the format has been correctly input and sent, the Mobeye device may still disregard the SMS command.
+This issue is most likely related to the SMS settings on your mobile phone.
+To determine the reason for the rejection of your SMS command, please consider the following:

 The GSM module needs to be open and connected to the network.
-Please use the manual to learn how to do.
-If necessary, you can download the manual via our support page.
+You can refer to the manual for instructions on how to do this.
+If needed, you can download the manual from our support page.

 Most commands have the following structure: CODE SETTING:OPTION